SysSec-KAIST/LTESniffer/README.md

 - At least 16Gb RAM
 - 256 Gb SSD storage
 ### SDR
-Currently, LTESniffer requires USRP X310 because it needs to synchronize with both uplink and downlink frequencies at a time.
-USRP X310 should be equipped with GPSDO to maintain stable synchronization.
+Currently, LTESniffer requires USRP X310 with 2 daughterboards, especially when sniffing the uplink traffic.
+This is because sniffing the uplink traffic requires precise time synchronization between uplink and downlink subframes, which can be achieved by using two daughterboards with the same clock source from a single motherboard of USRP X310.
+Also, the "srsran_rf_set_rx_freq" function used by LTESniffer seems to only support the USRP X310 with 2 daughterboards for simultaneous reception of signals at two different frequencies.
+The function might not work with USRP X310 equipped with a single TwinRX daughterboard.
+The USRP X310 should be equipped with GPSDO to maintain stable synchronization.
 Additionally, two RX antennas are required to enable LTESniffer to decode downlink messages in transmission modes 3 and 4.

 To sniff only downlink traffic from the base station, one can operate LTESniffer with USRP B210 which is connected to PC via a USB 3.0 port.
 Similarly, USRB B210 should be equipped with GPSDO and two RX antennas to decode downlink messages in transmission modes 3 and 4.
 ## Installation